-The major TV channels in the U.K. frequently produce high-quality dramas, comedies, and thrillers, of which only a small minority ever make it to American shores.
-This is a crying shame.
-After all, we all know British television shows are vastly superior to anything the American TV networks can produce!
+The major TV channels in the UK frequently produce high-quality dramas, comedies, and thrillers, of which only a small minority ever make it to American shores.
+This is a crying shame, as there’s a mountain of content out there.

-BritBox is a joint venture between the two largest networks in the U.K.: the BBC and ITV.
-It went live in March 2017, just three months after the two networks announced the project.
+BritBox is a joint venture between the two largest networks in the UK: BBC and ITV.
+BritBox went live in March 2017, just three months after the two networks announced the project.

-Acorn TV has been around for longer: it went live in 2013.
+Acorn TV has been around for longer, going live in 2013.
 RLJ Entertainment Inc. owns and operates the service.
-Interestingly, one of RLJ’s subsidiaries (Acorn Media Group) has been responsible for distributing U.K. content in the United States since the mid-1990s.
+Interestingly, one of RLJ’s subsidiaries (Acorn Media Group) has been responsible for distributing UK content in the United States since the mid-1990s.
 It means the developers behind Acorn TV have a solid understanding of what American audiences enjoy watching.

-Sadly, the service feels a little “padded.”
-Yes, you will find lots of good stuff, but we can’t imagine too many people tune into shows like The Yorkshire Vet or The World’s Most Famous Train.
+Naturally, there’s also a bit of “padding”.
+We can’t imagine too many people tune into shows like The Yorkshire Vet or The World’s Most Famous Train.

-Lastly, Acorn TV also holds the rights to the U.S. premieres of a number of shows, including Detectorists, Vera, Inspector George Gently, and Midsomer Murders.
+Lastly, Acorn TV also holds the rights to the US premieres of a number of shows, including The Detectorists, Vera, Inspector George Gently, and Midsomer Murders.
 If you want to be at the front of the queue for new episodes of these shows, Acorn TV is the answer.

 In one sense, BritBox has a narrower focus: it only carries content from BBC and ITV.
 On the other hand, those two networks are responsible for the majority of quality programming in the UK, so you’re going to get the best of the best rather than a mix of quality output and unwatchable trash.

-There are renowned soaps like EastEnders, crime thrillers like Silent Witness and Waking the Dead, long-running family series such as Casualty, and a whole range of famous comedies like The Office and The Vicar of Dibley.
+There are renowned soaps like EastEnders, crime thrillers like Silent Witness and Waking the Dead, long-running family series such as Casualty, and a whole range of famous comedies like The Office (the British version, naturally) and The Vicar of Dibley.

-At the time of writing, Acorn TV carries 255 different shows and movies.
-Of those 255, 34 are movies and nine are in a foreign language, meaning you’ve got around 200 TV series to get sucked into.
+At the time of writing, Acorn TV carries more than 250 different shows and movies.
+About a quarter of them are movies and there’s also a handful of foreign-language content, so you’ll have around 200 TV series to get stuck into.

 In short, both services will keep you fulfilled for a long time.
 It’s hard to accurately determine the number of hours of programming available, but they both run into several thousand.